Aswath-RA/Atm_Machine/README.md

 This is an  Atm machine project .

 Which is simulated in Java
-and for Backend I used Mysql database.
+and for Database I used Mysql database.